vaikush/vaikush.github.io/_posts/2020-03-22-world-water-day.md

 COVID-19 and social distancing are bound to change the way societies and countries function. **It is very important to remember that as an interconnected society and city we are only as strong as our weakest link.** Evidence from across the world validates that no amount of money and convenience will stop rich and powerful from getting COVID-19; however, ensuring adequate water, food, and income to support good hygiene and health of the poorest of poor will fortify our cities in the fight against this novel virus.

 Being 10 days ahead in social distancing, a reckoning of social inequalities and tipping of healthcare systems, I can assure you that COVID-19 is going to demand much more solidarity from Indians than just banging *thalis*.
 The government alone cannot fight this war.
 So please look out for the poor and vulnerable you employ, or you might know.
 Promote social distancing, not social inequality - share your food, water, money and blessings!

 P.S. – India will have to pump up production of hand sanitizer, not only for medical facilities but also as a back-up for people with limited access to water.
 Nevertheless, [washing hands](https://www.who.int/gpsc/5may/Hand_Hygiene_Why_How_and_When_Brochure.pdf) with soap and water is still considered superior to using hand sanitizers.

+Update March 23, 2020:
+Experts now agree that **[physical distancing](https://www.ctvnews.ca/health/coronavirus/why-health-officials-say-physical-distancing-is-a-better-term-than-social-distancing-1.4863344) is a better term than "social distancing"**.
+Remianing physically distant is absolutely essential, but it does not mean we should socially disconnect ourselves from family, friends or community.